 A Resort, a hotel or a guesthouse in Bagan?

-Booking a hotel in Bagan can be confusing; as the 3 locations Old Bagan, New Bagan and Nyaung-U are all very different in character and price.
-Where you want to stay depends on your budget too; Nyaung-U has the cheaper budget hotels, New bagan has the mid-range and quieter hotels, Old Bagan is the posh area.
+Booking a hotel in Bagan can be confusing because the 3 locations of Old Bagan, New Bagan and Nyaung-U are all very different in character and price.
+Where you want to stay depends on your budget too; Nyaung-U has the cheaper budget hotels, New bagan has the mid-range and quieter hotels, Old Bagan is the posh but rather quiet area.